-The Primal Alternative Baking Licence is a feminine business model.
-Intuitive, care giving, empathetic and collaborative are all examples of feminine ways of working.
+The Primal Alternative Baking Licence is a collaborative, ethical & community centric business model.
 Once you have worked through this, or even just at first mention of how this works – you will get a feeling as to whether this is right for you, or not.
 There is no right or wrong here.
 As we have seen above, the model works.

 Now it is over to you to decide if this is the right fit for you, or not.

 Often I will speak to potential Primalistas in an an interview and we will discuss their very compelling why.

 - Why they are on their health journey.